map6-paolillo/digital-humanities-fellowship/2. Metadata/README.md

 * What metadata might be useful or necessary for you to perform the anlysis and/or create the interface that you plan?
 * What do you wish you understood better?
 * Anything you learned today that was useful?

-### Prepare for Tomorrow

-Check out the Day 3 Repository for list of readings and a link to download AntConc.